I’m back to my reflections on my meditation retreat.

 Instead, meditation is a practice that helps you see what’s going on inside you in a clearer way.
 It helps you understand what you are feeling and helps you gain clarity.
 This means that if you meditate during times of pain, there is a big likelihood that you are going to feel more pain!
 Meditation will help you learn to sit with that pain, open up your heart, open up space in your body, and allow you to be with that pain.

 If you want to go on a meditation retreat, you need to prepare for it.

 Start off with a daily meditation practice.
-Personally, why this retreat was so hard was because I had been slacking off on my meditation practice and had been very busy in my head.
+Personally, why this retreat was so hard because I had been slacking off on my meditation practice and had been very busy in my head.
 A meditation retreat is not something that is for everyone and without proper preparation, it can drive you crazy.
 It’s just like being in solitary confinement.

-During the retreat, I tried to mix and match approaches to tailor it to myself.
+During the retreat, I tried to mix and match approaches to tailor them to myself.
 I think that it is a fantastic reminder that everything needs to start off in small doses.
 Don’t try to have BIG changes and achieve BIG results.
 Instead, do everything in small successions, eventually, they will all add up.

 A meditation retreat is not about escape.
 It’s about cultivating kindness and compassion in solitude.

 It’s a great way to do some inner work but choosing the right time to go for it is important.
 If you are suffering and going through a hard time and do want to build a meditation practice, I recommend starting off with therapy.
 Look for a therapist who uses mindfulness as one of their approaches in therapy.
 From there, work through some of your struggles with your therapist first, try some guided meditations, and develop a personal meditation practice.
 Thereafter, try half a day meditation retreat, and slowly build from there!